openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getMediaContent(resId: number, density: number): Promise&lt;Uint8Array&gt;

-Obtains the media file content (with the specified screen density) corresponding to the specified resource ID.
+Obtains the content of a media file with the specified screen density based on the specified resource ID.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Global.ResourceManager